gangeli/NaturalLI/README.md

     PGPASSWORD=<postgres password>
     DBNAME=<postgres database name>

+The other variables either set up some constants in the database, or set various parameters (these should not need changing).

     PG_TABLE_WORD=<the table name for the word indexer; default=word>
     PG_TABLE_EDGE=<the table name for the edges in the graph; default=edge>
     PG_TABLE_FACT=<the table name for the knowledge base; default=fact>
+    PG_TABLE_PRIVATIVE=<the table of privative adjectives; default=privative>

     MAX_FACT_LENGTH=<the maximum fact length in words; between 1 and 255>
     MAX_COMPLETIONS=<the maximum number of insertions to consider; default=25>